In heraldry, a cross towering over a fallen crescent may be related to a particular battle against the Ottoman Empire.

-For the Diocese of Trenton (www.dioceseoftrenton.org/) in central New Jersey, USA, the patronal feast is 15th August, the Feast of the Assumption of Mary.
+For the Diocese of Trenton (dioceseoftrenton.org) in central New Jersey, USA, the patronal feast is 15 August, the Feast of the Assumption of Mary.
 Consequently, a white crescent moon appears on the Moline Cross of the diocese' emblem.

-For non-Bible students, the above may not be familiar, and let's face it, many people don't care anyway.
-But there's something else about the moon that even hard-core evolutionists may be interested in.
-Not only is the moon critical to life on earth, but it just so happens to be the right size, and the right distance from us.
+You may, or may not, already know the above information and if you have atheistic leanings you may, or may not, care anyway.
+But there's something else about the moon that even hard-core evolutionists may be interested in: Not only is the moon critical to life on earth, but it just so happens to be the right size, and the right distance from us.

-You've probably seen the joke about three scientists and you don't have to be a scientist to notice in a solar eclipse, when the moon happens to be positioned between us and the sun, it gets quite dark.
+You've probably seen the joke about three scientists and you don't have to be a scientist to notice in a solar eclipse it gets quite dark.
 But have you ever considered why this should be so?
 After all, the sun is gigantic in relation to the moon.
 So why does our tiny moon block out the sun?
 Why do the moon and the sun look almost exactly the same size?

-The answer is that although the sun is about 400 times as wide as the moon, it is also 400 times further away; hence they appear to us to be the same size.
+The answer is simple: Although the sun is about 400 times wider than the moon, it's also 400 times farther away; hence they appear to us to be the same size.
 This is a unique situation among our solar system's eight planets and 166 known moons.
-Earth is also the only planet to harbour life.

 And there's more.

-Pure coincidence?
+Are all these facts mere coincidences?
 Well, that's not such a loony question and is worthy of an answer, which we offer through these two questions: